-Abiding with the Holy Spirit 15th April 2021 – Posted in: News
+Abiding with the Holy Spirit 15th April 2021 – Posted in: News, Opinion and blogs

 With so much depressing information being circulated currently, many yearn to find a way of abiding with the Holy Spirit.
 For example, this morning I watched yet another video by yet another medical doctor explaining to his viewers in simple English why we should not take the experimental COVID-19 vaccine.
 It is seriously damming of the two main vaccine producers (Moderna and Pfizer) and in my opinion, rightly so.
 The gentleman concerned is not a vaccines expert per se, but explains what several vaccine experts have already explained publicly.
 But he has the ability to explain it in, what for me is, more simple language.
 I thank yet another long-serving health professional for putting his head above the parapet to tell us the truth.
 He probably knows his reputation will be trashed by those who have been paid to support the global narrative.

 However, it made me realise that what we need in larger doses is encouragement that God is still in control.
 Indeed, abiding with the Holy Spirit is my deepest longing right now.
 Imagine my delight as my wife Michele came to the rescue with precision timing!
 Because just after I watched the video, she sent me a link to a short devotion.
 It was written by David Wilkerson (1931-2011).
 And it was published on the Christian website World Challenge Inc. The link to it is here, and I have reproduced it below verbatim.